JiayJi/happyr/README.md

 # happyr
-This is my first try following Jenny's tutorial
+This is my first try using Github following Jenny's tutorial

 This is a line in RStudio